jbeorse/docs/odk2-src/survey-sample-app.rst

 Installing the Sample Application
 --------------------------------------

 Unlike ODK Collect, the ODK 2.0 tools are application-focused.
 An application is identified by the name of the directory under the :file:`/sdcard/opendatakit/` folder.
-The sample application is named *default*, as are the sample applications provided for :doc:`tables-intro` and :doc:`services-intro`.
+The sample application is named *default*, as is the sample applications provided for :doc:`tables-intro`.
 This means that you can only deploy one of these sample application at a time onto a device.
 We also provide :ref:`instructions <survey-launching-appname>` to rename one of these so that two or more applications can co-exist and not interfere with each other on this same device.

 To access the sample application and its six sample forms: